OCA/sale-workflow/sale_order_line_effective_date/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of sale stock and adds "Effective date" and "Last Effective date" fields in sale order line.
+This module extends the functionality of sale stock and adds "Effective date", "Last Effective date" and "Order Commitment Date" fields in sale order line.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.